comp426-2022-fall/final-project-group14/docs/api_explained.md

 ### /app/
 This is the beginning of out project.
 It leads the user to the log-in page.
 Users have to enter their emails and passwords before they enter the game, so that their settings about their characters can be saved.

-### /app/name
+### /app/name/
 This page lets the player to name their character.
-If you click `Name!`, you will go to the next step `/app/choose-race`.
+If you click `Name!`, you will go to the next step `/app/choose-race/`.

-### /app/choose-race
+### /app/choose-race/
 This is the first step to set up a character.
 This api describes four races, including elf, dwarf, halfling, and human.
 For example, if the user chooses elf, the `/app/elf/` updates character table with race elf and redirects to `/app/class/`.

-### /app/class
+### /app/class/
 This page is similar to `/app/choose-race/`.
 It gives the user four classes to choose for their character.
 After the user decides a race, it leads to `/app/ability/`.

 ### /app/ability/
 This page introduces the rule of determining the the score of each ability.
 The button `Start rolling` leads the user to roll a dice for Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
 Every ability has its own page.
 On each page, the button `Roll your dice` allows the user to see the result of their dices, and the button `next` directs user to the page of next ability.
 The last endpoint for these abilities is `/app/ability/str/dex/con/int/wis/cha/`.

-### /app/character-summary
+### /app/character-summary/
 This page is a summary of all the information about the character the user has just created.
-On this page, in addition to clicking `Start my journey` to enter the game session, the player can also choose to delete the account or re-select abilities.
+On this page, in addition to clicking `Start my journey` to enter the game session, the player can also choose to delete the account(`/app/delete_account/`)or re-select abilities(`/app/ability/`).

 ## Story background and Encounter 1